phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 ## More Example Projects

-I generated several examples to show the power of the command line but couldn't include them all at the beginning of the workshop.
+I wrote several examples to show the power of the command line but couldn't include them all at the beginning of the workshop.

 ### Download several files at once

-I needed a few logs from our Moodle LMS.
-These are trivial to download all at once if I know how the filenames are structured and use the `seq` (sequence) command which returns a range of integers.
+I needed a few logs from our LMS.
+These are trivial to download all at once if I know how the filenames are structured and use the `seq` (**seq**uence) command which returns a range of integers.

 ```sh
 scp moo:/var/log/moodle/12-2020120$(seq 5 7)-020000.csv .